lumi-a/masters-thesis/thesis.typ

 === Scoring Bin-Packing
 For a bin-packing instance $I$, we calculated the optimal (smallest) number of bins $Opt(I)$ by calling the existing solver `packingsolver`#footnote(link("https://github.com/fontanf/packingsolver")) @fontan, which is based on column-generation.

-We did not calculate the expected number of bins used by Best-Fit $𝔼_(π∈S_(|I|))[BestFit(π(I))]$ exactly, but instead ran $10000$ trials of Best-Fit under random permutations, and used the mean number of bins $"Avg"$ as an estimate.
+We did not calculate the expected number of bins used by Best-Fit ($𝔼_(π∈S_(|I|))[BestFit(π(I))]$) exactly, but instead ran $10000$ trials of Best-Fit under random permutations, and used the mean number of bins $"Avg"$ as an estimate.

 The score assigned to $I$ was $op("Avg")\/Opt(I)$.

 === Scoring Knapsack <sec-implementation-details-knapsack>
-For this, we implemented @alg-nemhauser-ullmann in the way described in @RoeglinBookChapter[p:Theorem 5], but using multi-sets for the sets $op("val")(P_i)$ in order to accurately track the true size of the Pareto-Set, and not just the size of the deduplicated Pareto-Sets.
+We implemented @alg-nemhauser-ullmann in the way described in @RoeglinBookChapter[p:Theorem 5], but using multi-sets for the sets $op("val")(P_i)$ in order to accurately track the true size of the Pareto-Set, and not just the size of the deduplicated Pareto-Sets.
 Unfortunately, our implementation proved troublesome, containing several bugs we had to fix along the way.

 For a knapsack-instance $I$, we run this implementation of @alg-nemhauser-ullmann and keep track of the largest Pareto-Set $P_"largest"$ and the running maximum of $abs(P_"largest") \/ abs(P_i)$ over time.
 The final score is this maximum.
 That is, the assigned score is:
 $